benzap/the-stoics-library/resources/books/seneca_epistles_vol_2/root.md

 otherwise your apprehensions will remain undecided and will thus check the impulse to action.
-You will be pushed into that towards which you ought to advance like a soldier. {Fortinbras+} Those of our school, it is true, would have men think that Zeno's syllogism\a is correct, but that the second/a I mentioned, which is set up against his, is deceptive and wrong.
+You will be pushed into that towards which you ought to advance like a soldier. {Fortinbras+} Those of our school, it is true, would have men think that Zeno's syllogism is correct, but that the second/a I mentioned, which is set up against his, is deceptive and wrong.
 But I for my part decline to reduce such questions to a matter of dialectical rules or to the subtleties of an